swetoast/anbernic-rg40xx-v-stock-firmware-application-development-guide/README.md

 4. Open it with the verified desired format.
 5. Queue PCM audio.
 6. Unpause the device.
-7. Wait until the queued byte count reaches zero or a parent-side timeout expires.
+7. Wait until the queued byte count reaches zero or a worker deadline expires.
 8. Pause the device.
 9. Clear the queue.
 10. Close the device.
-11. Exit the worker with `os._exit()`.
+11. Terminate the worker process without calling global `SDL_Quit()`.

+A worker deadline prevents a stuck queue from hanging the worker.
+The graphical parent should also retain a watchdog and terminate an unresponsive worker.

 Do not call global `SDL_Quit()` from the isolated audio worker.
 That call blocked during testing after the device had closed.
 The graphical parent process can still perform normal SDL video and input cleanup.